 - Infuse your water with berries and/or cucumber or try unsweetened flavored mineral water.

 - Brew up some herbal tea that’s been infused with fruit.
 Drink it warm or cold!

 - Brush your teeth right after you eat!

 One last thing… be sure you stay hydrated to help with cravings.

-After just a few days eating less sugar, take a look in the mirror.
-Chances are you’ll notice a positive change in your skin too, because sugar contributes to wrinkles, uneven skin tone and other issues.
+After just a few days of eating less sugar, take a look in the mirror.
+Chances are you’ll notice a positive change in your skin too, because sugar contributes to wrinkles, uneven skin tone, and other issues.